Iqubal121/Data-Science-Tutorials/README.md

 ### 1. Introduction
 This repository contains tutorials on various Python libraries used in data science, including tools for data manipulation, visualization, machine learning, and statistical analysis.
-By following these tutorials, you'll learn how to efficiently analyze data, build predictive models, and visualize your results.
+By following these tutorials, you'll learn how to analyze data efficiently, build predictive models, and visualize your results.

 ### 2. Prerequisites
 Before starting, make sure you have the following installed: